posit-dev/posit-sdk-py/src/posit/connect/README.md

 ## Posit Connect SDK

 > Note: this is design-by-wishful-thinking, not how things actually work today.
+> To discuss or propose changes, open a PR suggesting new language.
 ### Connecting

 To get started, import the Connect `Client` and create a connection.
 You can specify the `endpoint` for your Connect server URL and your `api_key`; if not specified, they'll be pulled from the environment (`CONNECT_SERVER` and `CONNECT_API_KEY`).